If you haven’t read Chapter 1 and 2, make sure you read them first. Find the Table of Contents here.

 Sam checked her watch.
 Would Wesley really come back up here right away?
 No, not likely.
 Not with his hand like that.
 But that’s what everyone thought that day at school too.
 His almost immediate return had shocked everybody.
 So, maybe he would hike back up here.
-She scanned the slopes for movement, but only found a dead calm.
+She scanned the slopes for movement but only found dead calm.

-She threw a small bit of chicken in front of the dog’s face and watched as his nose twitched with intense sniffs.
+She threw a small bit of chicken in front of the dog’s face and watched as his nose twitched with intense, fragmented sniffs.
 He let out a suspicious huff and stopped his inspection to fix his eyes on Sam.
 He was now scrutinizing the human who was giving him something he probably wasn’t used to.
 Kindness.

 “It’s okay, puppy.
 Take it.”
-Sam picked up another small piece of chicken, held it out to the dog so he could see what it was, then popped it in her mouth, chewed and swallowed.
+Sam picked up another small piece of chicken, held it out to the dog so he could see what it was, then popped it into her mouth, chewed and swallowed.
 “See?
 It’s good, buddy.
 Eat.”